 First off, congratulations.
 A LITTLE BLUE BOTTLE released on September 3oth!
 How has the launch been with the pandemic in full swing?

+Thank you!
+I’m glad it is finally out!
+Launching a book in 2020, of course, has been very different from any of the other times I’ve released a book.
 I have a few favorite independent bookstores, including Prairie Path Books in Wheaton, IL, where I normally have book launch parties.
 The last one, for Maybe I Can Love My Neighbor Too (2019) was so much fun!
 My oldest and dearest friend came from out of state, my in-laws and mother from nearby, and many others were there to celebrate the book coming into the world.
 When I was in 7th grade, I had a special teacher who encouraged me in my writing; we’ve stayed in touch and she always comes to book launch parties in the Chicago area, which means the world to me.
 But this year, no launch parties…

 My husband offered to set up something on Zoom, but after attending my daughter’s high school graduation, my son’s college graduation, and birthday parties—including my husband’s grandmother’s 100th birthday celebration—via Zoom, I just didn’t have the heart for it.